buildwithrishabh/AuditoReserve/README.md

 ### Immediate Next Steps (Recommended)

-1. **Add Redis Caching** - Dramatically improves read performance for auditorium listings
-2. **Add Input Validation** - Use Joi/Zod on backend for all request bodies
+1. **Add Input Validation** - Use Joi/Zod on backend for all request bodies
-3. **Add Swagger Docs** - Auto-generated API documentation
+2. **Add Swagger Docs** - Auto-generated API documentation
-4. **Add Tests** - Unit tests for controllers, integration tests for API endpoints
+3. **Add Tests** - Unit tests for controllers, integration tests for API endpoints
-5. **Payment Integration** - Razorpay is most commonly used in India
+4. **Payment Integration** - Razorpay is most commonly used in India

 ---